Sodinha: Trapani and retirement

-On 9 July 2015, Sodinha signed the one-year contract with option with Trapani.
+On 9 July 2015, Sodinha signed a one-year contract with an option with Trapani.
 On 7 January 2016, he terminated his contract by mutual consent and retired from football at the age of 27, due to lingering injuries.

 Return and lower leagues

 In January 2017, having been cleared of injuries, he decided to return to football and signed a contract with Mantova in Lega Pro.
 In the summer of the same year, he signed a contract with Mestre, a team competing in Serie C, for the 2017–18 season.
 During the January 2018 transfer marketm he moved to AC Rezzato, a Serie D club in the Province of Brescia.

 Modena

 On 17 July 2019, Sodinha returned to professional football by signing for Modena in Serie C. His debut came on the second matchday against Piacenza, a match where he hit the crossbar after a penalty kick.
 In a short time, he became a cornerstone of the team under coaches Mauro Zironelli and later Michele Mignani, also becoming vice-captain of the canarino.
 He scored his first goal for Modena in the home match against Rimini, and later scored an important free-kick goal to equalize against Arzignano Valchiampo.
 In the home match against Ravenna, due to the absence of captain Armando Perna due to injury, he wore the captain's armband for the first time.
-In the beginning of January, in a friendly match against Colorno, he injured his calf which sidelined him for a month and a half.
+At the beginning of January, in a friendly match against Colorno, he injured his calf, which sidelined him for a month and a half.

 After the season was abandoned due to the COVID-19 pandemic, Modena decided to renew his contract.